rakibmahmudanik/rakibmahmudanik/README.md

 - 🌱 I’m currently learning jS
 - 💞️ I’m looking to collaborate on HTML and CSS Project -->

 Hi, My name is Rakib Mahmud.
 I'm a Graphic Designer with over 3 years of experience as a Logo designer.
-So far I have Completed 200+ projects on Fiverr.
+So far I have Completed 200+ projects on <a href = "https://www.fiverr.com/rakibmahmuda">Fiverr </a>.
 Currently, I am learning full-stack web development. <br>
 So far, I have completed HTML, CSS, Bootstrap, TailwindCss, JAVA(basic) and JavaScript/ES6(basic).
 My next goal is MERN stack development.

 Thank you :) <br>